 We interrupt these recipes and regular postings with tips for hurricane preparedness.
-A recipe for hurricane evacuation – hurricane preparedness tips seems to be what I have to do today.
+A recipe for hurricane evacuation – hurricane preparedness tips seem to be what I have to do today.
 As I sit here writing this post, Hurricane Florence is setting her sights on the coast of the Carolinas, as well as the Mid-Atlantic region of the United States.
 She is scheduled to make landfall in a few days as a major, category 4, hurricane.

 So, I know a little something about hurricanes.
 As a native Floridian who has lived in the Sunshine State all of my life, I’ve had to evacuate 4 times over the years.
 The first two I vaguely remember because I was a child.

 The third time, for Hurricane Charley in 2004, we battened down the hatches, secured the house, and evacuated with our 15-month-old son, newborn, my Mom, and my bestie who was here visiting to help with the baby.
 Plus, 3 cats and one dog.

 Being the first time in my adult life that I had to leave my home it was crystal clear to me that we might not have a home to come back to after the storm.
 Predicted to enter the mouth of Tampa Bay, at the last minute, Charley made a sharp turn east and made landfall in the Punta Gorda area, well south of Tampa, though it also devastated our neighbors to the east in Orlando too.

 Tampa Bay breathed a sigh of relief but at the same time had broken hearts for our neighbors to the south and east.
 We got nary a drop of rain but what it did do was showcase the unpredictability of these massive storms.

 The unfortunate thing about that fact is now people were a bit angry that the weathercasters were so wrong.
 It is a prediction, not a fact, but models have gotten better over the years.